amazon-archives/aws-appsync-chat-starter-react/README.md

     amplify serve
     ```

 14. Access your ChatQLv2 app at http://localhost:3000.
-Sign up at least 2 different users, authenticate with each user to get them registered in the backend, then search for new users to start a conversation to test real-time/offline messaging as well as other features using different devices or browsers.
+Sign up at least 2 different users, authenticate with each user to get them registered in the backend (Users Table), then search for new users to start a conversation to test real-time/offline messaging as well as other features using different devices or browsers.

 ### Interacting with Chatbots